 Ensure your MBA letters of recommendation are poised to tip the balance in your favor – from selecting your recommenders to preparing them to champion your candidacy.

-I’ve read thousands of recommendation letters, both as a Fortuna Admissions expert coach and as former Associate Director of Admissions for UCLA Anderson, and I can attest that a well written one can tip the balance in your candidacy.
-Many of these first-hand testimonials delivered the puzzle piece that confirmed a candidate’s great fit, while others disappointed with banal platitudes or scant detail that did little to enhance an applicant’s file.
-Too often, it was as simple as not having the right examples, not substantively backing up the abilities and strengths a candidate mentioned themselves, or lacking in sufficient detail.
+I’ve read thousands of recommendation letters, both as a Fortuna Admissions expert coach and as former Associate Director of Admissions for UCLA Anderson, and I can affirm that a powerful, first-hand testimonial can make the difference at decision time.
+Many a letter of recommendation offered the puzzle piece that confirmed an applicant’s fit, while other letters disappointed with generic platitudes or lack of detail that failed to enhance an applicant’s file.
+Too often, it was as simple as not having enough substance or specificity, lackluster examples, or not credibly backing up the abilities and strengths the candidate mentions themselves.

 So who should you ask?
 And what can you do to ensure the best possible letter of recommendation?
 Here are 5 top tips to help you secure a recommendation that works in your favor.

 Persuasive letters are filled with specific details and action examples that bring your credentials to life.
-Your recommender should speak to the high quality of your work, your specific accomplishments and achievements, managerial or leadership growth, and your potential to excel in business school and beyond.
-Make sure that your recommender is someone who will take the time to write a thorough and supportive letter, detailing examples that speak to your teamwork, presentation skills and leadership potential.
-This person should be a direct supervisor.
+Your recommender should speak to the high quality of your work, your specific accomplishments and achievements, managerial or leadership growth, and your potential to do well in business school and beyond.
+Ideally, this person is a direct supervisor.
 (This is particularly vital for your HBS recommender strategy, for example.)
-But if you can’t ask your supervisor, choose someone you’ve worked for in the recent past with insight into your qualities, assets and potential.
-This can be an indirect supervisor – a manager from another department, someone who has overseen a project you’ve supported, or a client (especially if you’re self-employed).
-Alternately, someone you’ve worked with on a pro bono or volunteer project where you made a significant impact (i.e. outside of your regular job) can also bring a great perspective to your application.
-Such insight can really underscore that you’ll be a great contributor to the community during your time in business school.
+But if you can’t ask your supervisor, look for someone you’ve worked for in the recent past with unique insights into your strengths, qualities and potential.
+This might be an indirect supervisor – someone who has overseen a project you’ve contributed to, a manager from another department, or a client (especially if you’re self-employed).
+You might also consider someone you worked with outside of your regular job where you made a significant impact (such as volunteer or pro bono work).
+Such insight can really drive home the fact that you’ll be a great contributor to the community during your time in business school.

-For example, it’s a mistake to push for a recommendation from the CEO you’ve never worked with personally – even if she knows who you are and thinks you do good work and remembers your name.
-While those individuals might offer a positive recommendation, their letters tend to be generic.
-If you actually work closely with the CEO or a C-suite executive, of course it’s a great person to ask, but if he or she can’t provide specific illustrations of your performance, or discuss your potential and strengths in any depth, go with somebody who can.
-Business schools aren’t impressed by fancy titles or big names when it’s evident that you haven’t worked together closely.
+This is why it’s a mistake, for example, to push for a recommendation from the company CEO you’ve never worked with – even if she knows who you are and thinks you do good work.
+While this person may write you a positive recommendation, their letters tend to be skew generic.
+If you truly have a close working relationship with the CEO or a C-suite executive, of course, it’s a great person to ask, but if that person can’t provide specific examples of your performance, or discuss your skills and potential in any depth, find somebody else who can.
+MBA Admissions committees aren’t impressed by big names or fancy titles when it’s obvious that you haven’t worked together closely.

-#4.
-Once you choose your recommenders, get together and coach them.
+4. Once you choose your recommenders, sit down, and coach them.

 As my colleague, Malvina puts it, “Among the most vital ingredients to your future success as a business leader are the relationships you nurture along the way.”
 So no matter the outcome, make time to follow up with your recommender with a sincere appreciation of their support.
-If you’re accepted, they’ll want to celebrate with you, and if not, you’ll want to affirm their continued support if you elect to reapply.
+If you’re accepted, they’ll want to celebrate with you, and if not, you’ll want to secure their continued support if you choose to reapply.